junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 2965
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 2965

-That the House agree to the amendment of the Senate to the bill (H.R.
-2965) entitled “An Act to amend the Small Business Act with respect to the Small Business Innovation Research Program and the Small Business Technology Transfer Program, and for other purposes. ”, with the following
+> To amend the Small Business Act with respect to the Small Business Innovation Research Program and the Small Business Technology Transfer Program, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
 Short title